Leeds United F.C.: 2002–2010: Financial crisis and decline

-Reid was given a permanent contract at Leeds the following summer and brought in several players on loan.
-An unsuccessful start to the 2003–04 season saw Reid dismissed, and Eddie Gray take over as caretaker manager until the end of the season.
+Leeds United gave Peter Reid a permanent contract the following summer and brought in several players on loan.
+An unsuccessful start to 2003–04 saw Reid dismissed, and Eddie Gray take over as caretaker manager until the end of the season.
 An insolvency specialist, Gerald Krasner, led a consortium of local businessmen which took over Leeds and oversaw the sale of the club's assets, including senior and emerging youth players of any value.
-Leeds were relegated during the 2003–04 season.

-Following relegation to the Championship, assistant manager Kevin Blackwell was appointed manager.
-Most of the remaining players were sold or released on free transfers to further reduce the high wage bill; Blackwell was forced to rebuild almost the entire squad through free transfers, and Leeds were forced to sell both their training ground and stadium in the autumn of 2004.
+Leeds United were relegated during 2003–04.
+Following relegation to the Championship, Kevin Blackwell was appointed manager.
+Most of the remaining players were sold or released on free transfers to further reduce the high wage bill; Blackwell was forced to rebuild almost the entire squad through free transfers, and Leeds United were forced to sell both their training ground and stadium in November 2004.

-In 2005, the club was bought by Ken Bates, who paid £10 million for a 50% stake.
-Under Blackwell, Leeds reached the Championship play-off final, which they lost to Watford.
-With the team performing poorly, Blackwell's contract was terminated, and Leeds hired John Carver as caretaker manager, but his spell was not a success and he was relieved of his duties, with Dennis Wise eventually installed as his replacement.
+On 21 January 2005, Ken Bates bought the club.
+Under Blackwell, Leeds United reached the Championship play-off final, which they lost to Watford.
+With the team performing poorly, Blackwell's contract was terminated, and hired John Carver as caretaker manager, but his spell was not a success and he was relieved of his duties, with Dennis Wise installed as his replacement on 24 October 2006.
 Wise was unable to lift the team out of the relegation zone for much of the season, despite bringing in a number of experienced loan players and free transfers on short-term deals.
 With relegation virtually assured, Leeds entered administration on 4 May 2007, thus incurring a league-imposed 10-point deduction that officially relegated the club to the third tier of English football; the club had previously never played any lower than the second tier.
-The players whom Wise had brought in were released; he was forced to build a squad almost from scratch, and because of administration Leeds were unable to sign any players until a few days before the opening game of the season.